MxEddie/Demagnosticdebias/README.md

 The second folder context_debias contains mode modified from the repository https://github.com/kanekomasahiro/context-debias.
 We made several changes to enable to model to be debiased along two dimensions.
 We also updated the files containing the attributes and target lists.

-The original READMEs are included in each folder.